marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ### AWS Machine Learning

-- SageMaker: machine learning service managed by AWS (build, train and deploy models)
+- **SageMaker**: machine learning service managed by AWS (build, train and deploy models)
-- Amazon Comprehend: Derive and understand valuable insights from text within documents.
+- **Amazon Comprehend (text comprehension)**: Derive and understand valuable insights from text within documents.
 Amazon Comprehend is a natural-language processing (NLP) service that uses machine learning to uncover valuable insights and connections in text.
-- Amazon Lex: Build chatbots with conversational AI.
-Amazon Lex is a fully managed artificial intelligence (AI) service with advanced natural language models to design, build, test, and deploy conversational interfaces in applications.
+- **Amazon Lex: Build chatbots** with conversational AI.
+Amazon Lex is a fully managed artificial intelligence (AI) service with advanced natural language models to design, build, test, and deploy conversational interfaces in applications. _Think Lex as Alexa for voice recognition._
-- Amazon Polly: text to speech in many languages.
+- **Amazon Polly: text to speech**in many languages.
 Deploy high-quality, natural-sounding human voices in dozens of languages.
+Return a MP3 audio stream, unlimited replay.

 ### Deployment and Operations management Documentation